mr-CJ-ams/OptiMark/README.md

 # 3. CheckBoxesScreen:

-• This screen allows users to select the number of questions for the test (25, 50, 75, or 100).
+• This screen allows users to select the number of questions for the test (between 1 to 100).

 ![Screenshot 2024-06-07 004517](https://github.com/mr-CJ-ams/OptiMark-App/assets/110215820/b8149fae-c77b-4dff-9eff-57cd935ce1d0)

 • Upon selecting the number of questions, the screen dynamically creates rows of checkboxes based on the selected count.
-Each row represents a question, and each row has three options (choices A, B, and C) represented by radio buttons.
+Each row represents a question, and each row has three options (choices A, B, C, D and E) represented by radio buttons.

 • Users must fill all items by selecting one option (radio button) per row.